cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 </tbody>
 </table>

 If I look into the details and see the same strategy is cited, then I will remove the blood type row from the additional UC-Davis traits section.
+Likewise, if Color Locus B is the same as the "Brown" trait from the UC-Davis VGL, then I will remove that as a separate summary for this section.
 Otherwise, Bastu's Optimal Selection report validated what I had from the UC-Davis VGL report.
 She was not a carrier for any disease variants.

 Other Notes
 -----------------